saswatnayak1998/chima_rufus/README.md

 Ensure you have the following installed:

 - **Python 3.9 or later**
+- Have a local instance of Llama2 running(use Ollama for this)
 - **pip** (Python package manager)
 - **Ollama** (optional) for local LLM processing